rebelsky/csc207c/_eboards/eboard18-2.md

 > In merge sort, if you have equal elements in the two subarrays, take an element from the left subarray before the right subarray.

 > In Quicksort, you're generally screwed.
-Quicksort is not stable.
+In-place Quicksort is not stable.

 > At times, stability is something we have to analyze after we've completed the algorithm.
 That is, we check if the algorithm is stable